 The Associate in Arts in Music for Transfer degree is designed to prepare students to seamlessly transfer into the California State University (CSU) system and complete a baccalaureate degree in Music.
 A baccalaureate degree in Music cultivates strong performing, writing, analytical, and creative skills.
-It provides a sound foundation for students seeking careers in performance, arranging, church music, electronic, and film music composition/performing, and teaching.
-This degree is designed for students interested in a career in music and looking to transferring to obtain a Bachelors of Arts in Music.
+It provides a sound foundation for students seeking careers in performance, arranging, church music, electronic, composition, musicology, ethnomusicology, and music education.